Western Eagles FC: Foundation

-With the conclusion of the Second World War, many Poles were unable to, or did not want to return to their homeland for various reasons and as such made the decision to emigrate to Australia and begin a new life for themselves and their families.
+With the conclusion of the Second World War, many Poles did not want to remain in or return to their homeland for various reasons and as such made the decision to emigrate to Australia and begin a new life for themselves and their families.
 They were ex-servicemen and women, displaced persons, etc.

 As Poles have done for countless generations, they began to form various organisations to uphold their old traditions and their identities, to alleviate their homesickness, finding solace with their own kind in a strange and at times inhospitable new land.
 Sport has always been a major enjoyment to Poles and as such a Polish Soccer Club was inevitable.

-The foundation meeting was held on 13 August 1950 at 93 Brighton Road St Kilda.
+The foundation meeting was held on 13 August 1950 at 93 Brighton Road, St Kilda.
 The Meeting was an initiative of Zdzislaw Zabuski, Boleslaw Mlewski, Jacek Wyszogrodzki and the Polish Association in Victoria.
 The first committee was elected on 27 August 1950 and consisted of Wladyslaw Kowalik – President, Wiktor Kwiatkowski – Hon.
 Secretary, Franek Skowronski – Treasurer, Kazimierz Zielinski – Team Manager, Boleslaw Mlewski – Coach, Mieczyslaw Terlikowski – Team Manager.
 The meeting decided that the club would be named Polonia Sports Club.

 The early years

 "Polonia" being Latin for Poland and the colours of white and red adopted.
 Polonia played its first game in September 1950, against JUST(Division 3 Champions and holders of the Australian World Cup) and defeated them 4:3.
 The club's first official league game took place at Williamstown Racecourse, on 7 April 1951 defeating Geelong United 3:1.
 It was the beginning of a meteoric climb and the beginning of the golden fifties and sixties for the club.
 Polonia became 4th Division Champions in their first season of existence in 1951, and 3rd Division Champions in 1952 winning the league without dropping a single point !
 In 1953 Polonia finished Division 2 Runners-up winning promotion to Division 1, and becoming World Cup Champions.
+This feat came within a run of 40 league matches unbeaten from 7 April 1951 to 30 May 1953.
 Players, who starred in these early days and will be remembered by many were Stefan Czauderna and Boleslaw Zablocki, pivot for the Victorian team that played the touring England team in 1951 at the Melbourne Cricket Ground.
 Stasek Galecki was the best left wing in the State of Victoria at the time, and Augus Dziura, a fine goal scoring center forward.

 By 1954 Polonia had climbed into the First Division, losing just one league game in 3 years.
 It had taken only four years to get from the bottom to the top of the Victorian soccer pyramid structure.